Group-9-VUW/Mission-Control/project_requirement/1through131.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-Mention avionics and monte carlo.

-Larger system is abstractly the process of launching the rocket, include identifying launch sites and actually managing the rocket after it's launched.

-Mission control <--> avionics is over USB serial<br>
-Mission control <--> "Simulation listeners"

-Mention the on-site wind reading

-Include details about the user interface, such as where the data from the rocket is shown.

 The Mission Control Software is part of a larger software system to facilitate the launch and control of a hobby rocket.
 The Mission Control Software will interface with both the user and two other software packages, namely the Monte Carlo Simulation Package and the Rocket Avionics Package.
 The role of the Mission Control Software is to find potential launching sites, facilitate pre-launch procedures such as arming the rocket and finding an optimal